codefresh-io/docs.codefresh.io/_docs/getting-started/menu-navigation.md

 ## Classic to New navigation
 Get up to speed with the changes in the navigation.

-We added a new **Settings** icon to the toolbar to simplify access to account-level options, typically handled by Codefresh administrators.
+We added a new **Settings** icon to the toolbar to simplify account-level management by Codefresh administrators.
-All account-level options and settings are in the same location.
-You now have _single-click access_ to these options whenever you need.
+The Settings icon is always available, so you have _single-click access_ to account-level options and settings whenever you need.